-These celebrities, all turning 50, are just getting started!
+These celebrities may all be reaching milestone birthdays, but they're just getting started!
 This powerful demo has led the largest online migration of any single demo in U.S. history, ushering in new opportunities for marketers and advertisers.
-AARP Media Solutions offers many different print and digital methods to reach them.
+AARP Media Advertising Network offers many different print and digital methods to reach them.

-Adults 50+ are the financially dominant demographic responsible for 53% of consumer expenditures annually.
-No media connects marketers with them better than AARP Media.
+AARP Media Advertising Network Adults 50+ are the financially dominant demographic responsible for 53% of consumer expenditures annually.
+No media connects marketers with them better than AARP Media Advertising Network.

 We are the right brand to reach the right audience at the right time.

-When you invest in our media, you gain access to our highly-effective channels, including AARP The Magazine, AARP Bulletin and AARP.org, andour experienced team of experts whose sole goal is to maximize advertising success through support only AARP Media Solutions can provide.
+When you invest in our media, you gain access to our highly-effective channels, including AARP The Magazine, AARP Bulletin and AARP.org, and the consultation of our media solutions experts whose sole goal is to maximize your advertising success.